 I wish I had the desire to acquire a larger inner circle of friends, the habit being to constantly expand that circle.
 I have a handful of people who are close to me.
-I feel emotionally sated by these great individuals, and possess no desire to have more.
+I feel emotionally satiated by these great individuals, and possess no desire to have more.
 Those are limiting circumstances.

-What three habits should every person adopt?
+What three habits should everyone adopt?

 Accept responsibility for what you wear.
 No excuses, ever.

 Conduct a regular closet inventory (ideally every six months), the purpose being to prioritize items in your wardrobe and purge the things you don’t wear.
 Give them away if they’re in good shape.

 Be mindful of personal health: Have an annual physical and exercise regularly, even if that is just walking (my regimen of choice).